 You don’t have to leave Texas to find plenty of romantic getaways.
 Whether you are looking for a big city getaway, more quiet trips to small towns in the hill country or even relaxing days on the beach there are plenty of options.
-Here are the top 6 areas we recommend with plenty of luxury resorts and romantic cabins.
+Here are the top 6 areas we recommend for a Texas honeymoon or romantic getaway with plenty of luxury resorts and romantic cabins.

 First is where we call home, Austin!
 Coursing through the veins of Texas’ state capital is a friendly, generous, creative spirit, reminding visitors that southern hospitality is alive and well in this Lone Star State.